Reassessing feature-based Android malware detection in a contemporary context: Methodology

 In general, it is necessary to use a range of metrics in order to give a full picture of the performance of different ML models \cite{Lones2021}.
 With this in mind, we report the accuracy, precision, F1-score, TPR and TNR for each model.
 TPR and TNR, in particular, help in understanding a model's error rates.
 In the case of malware detection, it is particularly important to consider TPR, since a benign application labelled as malware is less likely to cause as many problems as malware labelled as benign.

-The most common approach to comparing ML models in the Android malware literature is to report the average of metrics after using a resampling method like k-fold cross validation.
+The most common approach to comparing ML models in the Android malware literature is to report the average of metrics after using a resampling method like $k$-fold cross validation.
 Following this approach, we use standard 10-fold cross-validation (CV), and report the averages for all metrics.
+The choice of 10 folds gives a good balance between bias and variance.
+It is computationally efficient, especially when dealing with complex feature sets, and is widely adopted in similar malware detection studies, ensuring reliable and reproducible results.

 However, the average of a distribution can be misleading, particularly when there is a high variance between folds.
 To account for this, we report standard deviations and also carry out statistical tests when comparing averages of different approaches for malware detection.
 In a statistical test, a null hypothesis is set up \textbf{(H\textsubscript{0})}: the average is equal for all sample population groups.
 A significant difference between the samples is found if the results from the test were to reject the null hypothesis and accept the alternative hypothesis \textbf{(H\textsubscript{a})}: the average is \textbf{not} equal for all sample population groups.

-In this work, we use the Kruskal–Wallis \cite{Kruskal1952} omnibus test followed by pairwise Dunn’s \cite{Dunn1964} tests.
-Kruskal–Wallis is a non-parametric test used to determine if there are significant differences between the medians of two or more distributions.
-In this case, the distributions are the set of $k$ metric scores produced by each ML model across $k$ folds.
-If the test statistic p-value is less than a threshold level, the null hypothesis is rejected, indicating that there is a significant difference between the groups.